-The Institutional Antiracism and Accountability (IARA) Project is an initiative of the Shorenstein Center on Media, Politics, and Public Policy at the Harvard Kennedy School directed by Khalil Gibran Muhammad, Professor of History, Race, and Public Policy at Harvard Kennedy School and the Suzanne Young Murray Professor at the Radcliffe Institute for Advanced Studies.
+The Institutional Antiracism and Accountability (IARA) Project is an initiative of the Ash Center for Democratic Governance and Innovation at Harvard Kennedy School directed by Khalil Gibran Muhammad, Professor of History, Race, and Public Policy at Harvard Kennedy School and the Suzanne Young Murray Professor at the Radcliffe Institute for Advanced Studies.
 The goal of this enterprise is to use research, clinical knowledge and policy interventions to promote antiracism as a core value and institutional norm.
 IARA proposes to further explore and examine how understanding and engaging with institutional history impacts organizations when forging a path forward for racial equity.
 While the field of racial equity and antiracism is not new, it remains underdeveloped within the context of applied knowledge and implementation for organizational behavior and institutional change.

 To this end, IARA has built this online portal of antiracism policy research and organizational publications called the “Race, Research and Policy Portal” or RRAPP.
 The purpose of RRAPP is to create a central repository for research and publications related to antiracist policy to foster sustainable organizational and institutional change.
 By building and maintaining a race research policy portal and providing practitioners easy access to significant materials we hope to increase the representation of this work in the classroom, student work, educational curriculum, organizations, and policy development.